acallejasp/fdsw-github/site/content/docs/5.3/migration.md

 ### More CSS variables

 **We've updated all our components to use CSS variables.** While Sass still underpins everything, each component has been updated to include CSS variables on the component base classes (e.g., `.btn`), allowing for more real-time customization of Bootstrap.
-In subsequent releases, we'll continue to expand our use of CSS variables into our layout, forms, helpers, and utilities.
+In subsequent releases, we'll continue to experienciaand our use of CSS variables into our layout, forms, helpers, and utilities.
 Read more about CSS variables in each component on their respective documentation pages.

 Our CSS variable usage will be somewhat incomplete until Bootstrap 6.
 While we'd love to fully implement these across the board, they do run the risk of causing breaking changes.
 For example, setting `$alert-border-width: var(--bs-border-width)` in our source code breaks potential Sass in your own code if you were doing `$alert-border-width * 2` for some reason.